 Sept.
 4, 2010

 [Update Feb.
 27, 2022: This post is all the more pertinent, despite being over 11 years old, since Lucero passed the constitutionally mandated retirement age for judges three years ago--yet continues to decide disciplinary cases (notably the one I just endured, in which he disbarred me by default).
-In the meantime, read the motion I filed detailing the age and other constitutional violations, such as Lucero’s being preselected for this important and politically sensitive position without filing an application or undergoing a background check; failure to file financial disclosures, in violation of law; and likely bribe-taking.
+In the meantime, read the motion I filed detailing the age and other constitutional violations, such as Lucero’s being preselected for this important and politically sensitive position without filing an application or undergoing a background check; never filing financial disclosures; and bribe-taking.
 His co-goon John Gleason is exposed as a reprobate in this motion, as well.
-Also please read my opening brief about the witch hunt they have conducted against me for 15 years.
-None of it matters to the Colorado Supreme Court, whose unethical reaction is simply to kill the messenger (me).]
+Also please read my opening brief about the witch hunt they have conducted against me for 15 years.).]

 The “presiding disciplinary judge” in Colorado is a man named William Lucero.